Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

      -

    * - :class:`~qiskit.opflow.SparseVectorStateFn`
-     - No replacement needed.
+     - No direct replacement.
 This class was used internally within opflow.
      - See :class:`~qiskit.opflow.VectorStateFn`

    * - :class:`~qiskit.opflow.OperatorStateFn`
-     - No replacement needed.
+     - No direct replacement.
 This class was used internally within opflow.
      -
    * - :class:`~qiskit.opflow.CVaRMeasurement`
      - Used in :class:`~qiskit.opflow.CVaRExpectation`.
 Functionality now covered by :class:`~SamplingEstimator`.
 See example in expectations.